Funding

 Secretariat and infrastructure

-The operational costs of the Catalogue of Life Secretariat and infrastructure are at present carried by an international consortium consisting of the Global Biodiversity Information Facility (GBIF), Illinois Natural History Survey (INHS), Naturalis Biodiversity Center, and the Smithsonian Institution.
+The operational costs of the Catalogue of Life Secretariat and infrastructure are at present carried by an international consortium consisting of the Global Biodiversity Information Facility (GBIF), Illinois Natural History Survey (INHS), and the Smithsonian Institution.
 In the near future, Catalogue of Life will roll out a new financial mechanism for covering its operational costs.
 The new model is aimed at reaching more financial stability and making sure COL is carried and steered by the main international biodiversity data initiatives that make use of COL’s services for their core activities.

 Project funding

 • DiSSCo Prepare: A European Commission funded project for the preparatory phase of the ESFRI initiative Distributed System for Scientific Collections.
-Species 2000 / Catalogue of Life is mostly involved in a technical work package to explore the required taxonomic services for the DiSSCo infrastructure.
+Species 2000 / Catalogue of Life was mostly involved in a technical work package to explore the required taxonomic services for the DiSSCo infrastructure.

 • Synthesys+: A European Commission funded project creating an integrated European infrastructure for natural history collections.
 Through Naturalis Biodiversity Center, Catalogue of Life is mostly involved in supplying services to a specimen data refinery.